cameo-myob/myob-learning-refs/oop.md

 - Add new variables to the child class as needed, but don't shadow any inherited variables
 - Allow each class to manage it's own data.
 Use the `super` reference  to invoke a parent's constructor and to call overridden versions of methods if needed
 - Design a class hierarchy to fit the needs of the application, with attention to how it may be useful in the future
-- Override general methods such as `toString` and `equals` appropriately in child classes to that the inherited versions don't cause problems later
+- Override general methods such as `toString` and `equals` appropriately in child classes so that the inherited versions don't cause problems later
 - Use abstract classes to specify a common class interface for the concrete classes lower in the hierarchy
 - Use visibility modifiers carefully to provide needed access in derived classes without violating encapsulation